jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 - CNN used to create convolutional features
 - Interesting areas are identified by selective search
-- Fully Connected layers of classification and regression
+- Fully Connected layers perform a classification (Object Classification) and a regression (Bounding Box)

 <img src="vl5/fast_rcnn.png" width="50%">